GHOST Hydration RTD Announced on PricePlow: Here’s What We Know

 Dan Lourenço of Ghost Lifestyle returns to the PricePlow Podcast for his fifth installment in Episode #116, going over the meteoric rise of Ghost Energy and what’s coming in 2024

-A big statement Dan wanted to make is that Ghost Hydration RTD will have no taurine.
+A big statement Dan wanted to make is that Ghost Hydration RTD has no taurine.
 This is unfortunately due to a regulatory reason: it’s not de-facto GRAS-approved (generally recognized as safe) in foods at a clinically significant dose.

-And Ghost Hydration RTD will be sold as a “food” product with a nutrition facts panel (as opposed to a dietary supplement with a supplement facts panel) because of the slotting they want in grocery stores – it should be with the food/beverages, not supplements.
+This is an important distinction because Ghost Hydration RTD is sold as a “food” product with a nutrition facts panel (as opposed to a dietary supplement with a supplement facts panel) because of the slotting they want in grocery stores – it should be with the food/beverages, not supplements.

 We’re not sure of what that maximum legal dose is, but it’s not near the gram that we’d like.
 So rather than educate people on the regulations of why it’s “underdosed”, they’re forgoing the ingredient completely.